dumebi/bookbot/README.md

 This application can be run on any service you would like and ships completely ready to [deploy to Heroku](#heroku).
 During development however, it is recommended you make your local machine accessible to external services.
 We suggest using a tool such as [ngrok](https://ngrok.com/) or [localtunnel](https://localtunnel.github.io/www/).

 This app contains an [ngrok wrapper](https://www.npmjs.com/package/ngrok) as a dependency.
 If you do not have [ngrok](https://ngrok.com) installed you can run: `npm run ngrok` to generate a URL which you can provide to the [Init.ai console](https://console.init.ai) for testing your project.

+If you are using Windows, it is recommended that you start the server/watch task using `npm run watch` and then setup [ngrok](https://ngrok.com/#download) manually.

 # Configuring webhooks